jasonincanada/kattis/notes/Target Practice.md

 ## Algorithm

 **Summary**: Iterate over points until we have a triangle.
 Pick a fourth point, $R$.
 In the success case this point must be collinear with one of the sides $MN$ of the triangle.
 Then every other point must be collinear with side $MN$ or the line from a new point $B$ (which is not collinear with $MN$) to vertex $O$ of the triangle, the one not belonging to side $MN$.
-If so, it's a success case, otherwise a failure
+If so, it's a success case, otherwise a failure.

 ### Notes